MrSloth-dev/42.Minishell/README.md

 - stat --->>> tested but maybe not necessary
 - lstat NO
 - fstat NO
-- unlink - remove?- NO?
+- unlink - remove heredocs
 - execve - execute other binaries --->>> 31_execve
 - dup - duplicate the file descriptor
 - dup2 - rewrite the file descritor for another, used in redirection --->>>> 32_dup2_and_pipe BUT NEED UNDERSTAND!